ropensci-archive/bomrang/data-raw/create_BOM_station_list.md

 Occasionally the stations are listed in the wrong location, *e.g.*, Alice Springs Airport in SA.
-Perform quality check to ensure that the station locations are accurate based on the lat/lon values provided for the currently reporting stations only.
+Perform quality check to ensure that the station locations are accurate based on the lat/lon values.

 ``` r
 library(ASGS.foyer)